DataFire/Integrations/integrations/generated/amazonaws_elasticloadbalancing/README.md

 ### InvalidConfigurationRequestException
 * InvalidConfigurationRequestException `object`: The requested configuration is not valid.

+### InvalidLoadBalancerActionException
+* InvalidLoadBalancerActionException `object`: The requested action is not valid.

 ### InvalidSchemeException
 * InvalidSchemeException `object`: The requested scheme is not valid.